icgc-dcc/dcc-docs/docs/submission/guide/ega_file_validation.md

 ### Where to get the EGA File Accession:

 [EGA][3] provides a **Sample_File.map** mapping file which includes mapping information between a sample identifier and the EGA File Accession ID.
 For released EGA datasets, this mapping file can be found in the EGA dataset metadata tarball downloadable from the EGA website.
-For example for a given EGA dataset: https://ega-archive.org/datasets/[EGA Dataset Accession ID], click on "Download Metadata" (Note: You must log into EGA to do this).
+For example for a given EGA dataset:
+* Ensure you are logged into EGA
+* Go to the EGA Dataset page: https://ega-archive.org/datasets/[EGA Dataset Accession ID]
+* Click on "Download Metadata".
 This will download a file [EGA Dataset Accession ID].tar.gz.
-Once decompressed, the mapping file can be found at  [EGA Dataset Accession ID]/delimited_maps/Sample_File.map.
-Please submit the EGA File accession ID(s) for each sample ID in your DCC submission.
+* Once decompressed, the mapping file can be found at [EGA Dataset Accession ID]/delimited_maps/Sample_File.map.
+* Please submit the EGA File accession ID(s) for each sample ID in your DCC submission.

 If the metadata for a given EGA Dataset has not been released and is not available via the website (and therefore cannot be downloaded as a tarball file), please contact EGA HelpDesk at [ega-helpdesk@ebi.ac.uk][2] who will provide data submitters with the Sample ID to EGA File Accession ID mapping information.